 Abramowitz Award

-This award is for superior competence and promise in the field of mathematics and its applications.
+Milton AbramowitzThe Abramowitz Award is awarded for superior competence and promise in the field of mathematics and its applications.

-This award began in the 1960's.
-Initial funding was established by donations in honor of Milton Abramowitz, a Maryland mathematics professor best known for his work on mathematical tables at the National Bureau of Standards (now NIST).
+This award was established in honor of Milton Abramowitz, a Maryland mathematics professor best known for his work on mathematical tables at the National Bureau of Standards (now NIST).
 Former winners include Charles Fefferman (a Fields Medalist) and Sergey Brin (cofounder of Google).

 Antman Undergraduate Award